pkesist/buildpal/Documentation/index.rst

     Build nodes on LAN are automatically detected and used.

 * **Build consistency**
-    BuildPal takes special care to produce object files which are equivalent (for all intents and purposes) to the files which would be produced on local compilation.
+    BuildPal takes care to produce object files which are equivalent (for all intents and purposes) to the files which would be produced on local compilation.

 * **Remote preprocessing**
     BuildPal does not preprocess headers on the local machine.
-    Instead, all headers required by a source file are collected and transfered to the slave [#f1]_ .
+    Headers used by a source file are collected and transfered to the slave [#f1]_ .
+These headers will be reused for subsequent compilations.

 * **PCH support**
     BuildPal supports precompiled headers.
 Precompiled headers are created locally, on the client machine and are transferred on-demand to specific slave nodes.

+* **Self-balancing**
+    BuildPal tries to balance the work between the nodes appropriately by keeping track of their statistics, giving more work to faster machines.
+    Additionally, if a node runs out of work, it may decide to help out a slower node.

 Requirements
 ============

-BuildPal Server and Manager are written and tested with Python 3.3.
-It *will not* work with Python 2.x.
-It *might* work with Python 3.0 - 3.2
+BuildPal Server and Manager are written and tested with Python 3.4.

+Server *might* work with any Python 3.x version.
+Manager *requires* Python 3.4, as it uses its new ´asyncio module <http://docs.python.org/3.4/library/asyncio.html#module-asyncio>`_.

 Quick-start
 ===========